leviv/leviv.github.io/_posts/projects/2020-05-29-Touchy-Feely.md

 ![Graph of haptic feedback for Surprise](/assets/img/2020-05-29-Touchy-Feely/Haptics - Surprise.png)

+Graph of haptic feedback for Surprise
+{: .caption}

 The graph shows the intensity of our haptic feedback over time.
 The y-axis works on a scale of intensity from 1 to 0, where 0 represents no vibration at all, and 1 is the maximum vibration setting on the phone.
 The x-axis represents the time that each haptic emotion took to play, with a maximum length of 1 second.

 The emotion represented in The above graph is that of surprise.
 This emotion was not one of Ekman’s five original universal emotions, but we felt like this sentiment was used commonly enough in digital communication to warrant inclusion in the first iteration of this project.